rhel-labs/instruqt/satellite-basics/08-tracer/assignment.md

 ![finish](../assets/finishclientcv.png)

-Now we'll enable access to the `Red Hat Satellite Client 6 for RHEL 9 x86_64 RPMs` repo.
+Now we'll enable access to the `Red Hat Satellite Client 6 for RHEL 9 x86_64 RPMs` repo by specifying it in the `Activation Key`.
+When new hosts are added, they will automatically receive access to the enabled repository so that Tracer can be installed.

+With existing hosts, there is one extra step which we'll cover in this challenge.

-Navigate to `Activation Keys`.
+First, navigate to `Activation Keys`.

 ![activation keys](../assets/akmenu.png)